FPU Lesson 6: Dave Ramsey’s Insurance Advice

 Going through this course has been so helpful, but also has gotten me excited about retirement!

-Even though we’re still on Baby Step 2, just knowing we have so much to look forward to if we follow the plan gives me a sense of hope, anticipation, and security.
+We have a ways to go, but just knowing we have so much to look forward to if we follow the plan gives me a sense of hope, anticipation, and security.

 You really can take back control of your money and your life and fulfill the dreams you have for yourself and for your family.
 It will take sacrifice, focus, and intention, but it will be so worth it in the end.